Hardik Patel detained for threatening stir over Surat fire site

 Deadly Surat fire prompts Delhi govt to inspect coaching centres for fire safety norms

-He was detained because of his threat to hold the protest in Sarthana area where the fire accident took place last Friday, the official said.
+He was detained because of his threat to hold the protest in Sarthana area where the fire accident took place on last Friday, the official said.

 "He had sought permission to hold the protest.
 We cannot give the permission, especially as he already visited the place yesterday and was attacked by a member of his rival group.
 It's a question of his protection.
 Also, we cannot allow him to visit the area everyday," Sharma said.